Superlinear free-discontinuity models: relaxation and phase-field approximation: Phase-field approximation

 and

 We fix $\theta\in C^1_c(Q^\nu_{1-k\eps};{[0,1]})$ with $\theta=1$ on $Q^\nu_{1-(k+1)\eps}$ and $|\nabla \theta|\le 3/\eps$, and define

 The construction of $v^*$ is more complex.
-In the interior part, it should match $v$.
-In the exterior, $V$.
-In the interpolation region $R_k$, which has volume of order $\eps$, it should be not larger than $v$ and $V$, but also not larger than $1-\eta$.
+In the interior region, it should match $v$, and in the exterior region, $V$.
+In the interpolation region $R_k$, which has volume of order $\eps$, it should not be larger than $v$ and $V$, but also not larger than $1-\eta$.
 The {parameter $\eta\in(0,{\sfrac{1}{10}})$} will be chosen so that one can obtain a good estimate for the integral of $\eps^{q-1}f_p^q(v)\Psi_\infty(\nabla u^*)$ over $R_k$.
-Therefore we first define
+Therefore, we first define

-which coincides with $1-\eta$ in the interpolation region $R_k$, and with 1 at distance larger than $\eta\eps$ from it, in particular inside $Q_{1-(k+2)\eps}^\nu$ {and outside $Q_{1-(k-1)\eps}^\nu$}.
+which coincides with $1-\eta$ in the interpolation region $R_k$, and with $1$ at distance larger than $\eta\eps$ from it, in particular inside $Q_{1-(k+2)\eps}^\nu$ {and outside $Q_{1-(k-1)\eps}^\nu$}.
 Then, {we} set

 which coincides with $V$ outside $Q^\nu_{1-(k+1)\eps}$, and with 1 inside $Q^\nu_{1-(k+2)\eps}$ as well as for $|x\cdot\nu|\geq3\eps$, and finally

 which is equal to $v$ on $Q^\nu_{1-k\eps}$ and to $1$ at distance larger than $\frac {k\eps}2$ from it.
 We then combine these three ingredients to obtain